 ShowCanada is the only film industry convention in Canada that brings together all sectors of the industry from across Canada and the US.
-For four days, delegates will gather for screenings, informational seminars, and networking opportunities.
+For three days, delegates will gather for screenings, informational seminars, and networking opportunities.

 For more information on promotional and sponsorship opportunities, please click here.